 Here are all of the F chords you can play in open D tuning.

 Here are all of the G chords you can play in open D tuning.

 How to Improve Your Playing in Open D Tuning

-Now that you’ve gone through this lesson, I want to recap how you can practice and improve on your open D tuning guitar playing.
+Now that you’ve gone through this lesson, I want to recap how you can improve on your guitar playing – at any stage in your journey.